Tom Holland To Star In Apple Anthology Series ‘The Crowded Room’ From Akiva Goldsman & New Regency

-The ten-part series comes from A Beautiful Mind’s Akiva Goldsman, who will write and exec produce.
-It will be produced by Birdman and 12 Years A Slave producer New Regency, which has been getting more into television series such as Jared Harris’ The Beast Must Die, and Apple Studios.
+The 10-part series comes from A Beautiful Mind’s Akiva Goldsman, who will write and exec produce.
+It will be produced by Birdman and 12 Years a Slave producer New Regency, which has been getting more into television series such as Jared Harris’ The Beast Must Die, and Apple Studios.

 The Crowded Room is an anthology series that will explore the true and inspirational stories of those who have struggled, and learned to successfully live with, mental illness.
 The first season is inspired by Daniel Keyes’ biography The Minds of Billy Milligan.